To help with online shopping during COVID-19, we are offering free shipping on all orders.

 - My Plants Keep Getting Diseases – Organic gardens certainly are not immune to a wide variety of common plant diseases.
 A properly maintained compost pile can prevent the onset of many types of plant diseases, but if you notice telltale disease signs such as blight, wilting or spotting, you’ll need to act quickly before the disease has a chance to spread to the rest of your garden.
 Products such as Safer® Brand Garden Fungicide provide a solution for stopping blight and preventing diseases such as black spot, rust, powdery mildew and many others.

 - Pests Are Destroying My Plants – An insect invasion can ruin a thriving organic garden in no time.
 Using man-made pesticides is out of the question for organic gardeners, as these contain harmful chemicals that can pose a threat to humans, pets, and the environment.
 Safer® Brand End ALL™ Insect Killer consists of ingredients proven to eliminate 45 types of harmful insects, including aphids, beetles and caterpillars, without killing the beneficial insects that are essential for a healthy organic garden.

 - Weeds Are Taking Over My Garden – Weeds are a constant problem in any garden and organic gardens are no different.
 Not only are weeds unsightly, but they can also invade your plants’ growing space and crowd out the plants you’ve been trying to grow.
-Safer® Brand Fast Acting Weed and Grass Killer is a pesticide-free product that will eliminate problem weeds, but will not travel through the soil or cause harm to nearby plants.
+Safer® Brand Fast Acting Weed and Grass Killer is a registered pesticide under EPA product that will eliminate problem weeds, but will not travel through the soil or cause harm to nearby plants.

 No matter what problem you’re facing, know that there is a solution — and the hard work you put into your organic garden will be worth it in the long run!